rodbe-io/ghx/README.md

 - `Node.js 18.18.2 or higher` installed on your system.
 - Set up a [GitHub personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) as an environment variable `GHX_GITHUB_PAT`.

+> Set read permissions to repos and orgs

 ## Installation

 Clone the repository and navigate to the directory: